tytydraco/yessleep/out/The_Girl_I_see_on_my_commute_never_leaves_the_train_Part_2.md

 Julia slid off her seat and skipped toward me.
 Everyone looked kind of exhausted, just barely hanging on.
 But Julia had such a cheery nature to her.

-“Hiya mister.
+“Hiya, mister.
 Are you stuck on the train too?”

 Her question caught me off guard, I didn’t want to rub being alive in her face, but I also didn’t want to lie to her.